Out of Bounds (McDermid novel): Synopsis

 Detective Chief Inspector Karen Pirie walks the streets of Leith in the small hours.
 She cannot sleep as her lover and colleague, Phil Parhatka, was killed in the last outing in this series (The Skeleton Road).
-At night she encounters displaced Syrian refugees in alleyways and under bridges gathered together to try and be a community, as since coming to Scotland, they have nowhere to meet up.
+At night she encounters displaced Syrian refugees in alleyways and under bridges gathered together to try to be a community, as since coming to Scotland, they have nowhere to meet up.

 In 2016, a group of joyriders crash their stolen vehicle and the driver ends up in intensive care.
 The DNA of the offender leads Pirie to an unsolved rape/murder of a hairdresser from Partick in 1996.
 Tina McDonald was on a night out with some friends in Glasgow when she disappeared from the group before being found dead the next morning.

 A supposed suicide of Gabriel, a Kinross man, also leads to Karen unofficially opening a cold case on a 1994 aircraft crash.
 The aircraft contained 4 people, the pilot was an MP and one of the passengers was Gabriel's mother.
 It was always believed that an incendiary device had caused the aircraft to crash and that the IRA were responsible.
 As Karen digs deeper, she finds more and more and comes to believe that the terrorists were far from responsible.

 Amongst all of this, Karen has to come to terms with Phil's death, worry about her young, naïve colleague who makes errors in judgment and procedure, whilst combatting the open dislike that her superior, Assistant Chief Constable Lees, has for her.
 She even finds the time and opportunity to help the refugees.